olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 ## Change Check In Status with a GraphQL Mutation
+_**Description:** Following up on the checkOut mutation from the previous video, we’ll take a closer look at how to check in a pet using a pet id.
+Then we’ll look at the allCustomers query and find out the history of pet checkouts for all customers._

 Instructor: [00:00] We had a lot of fun with the pet, but now it's time to check them back in.
 We have another named mutation in the schema called `CheckIn`, and this should going to take in the ID of the pet we want to check in.